 trigger warnings: i take accountability for the fact that i have not done tws in the past. i will from now on be conscious of putting "tw: [content that may be triggering]" before posts that i think need that. i will also put those into the tags for use w/ things like savior. please let me know a preferred system for you/tw's that i do not do that you need and/or want.

-Anonymous asked: What I wonder is if, when they're talking about the student exchange they say s-exchange (like actually say s ) or if they just call it sexchange
+Anonymous said: What I wonder is if, when they're talking about the student exchange they say s-exchange (like actually say s ) or if they just call it sexchange

 It is pronounced “sex change”